-I made this Instant Pot Thai-Inspired Mango Chicken Salad after seeing mangoes at the Asian market.
+I made this Thai-Inspired Mango Chicken Salad in the Instant Pot, after seeing mangoes at the Asian market.
 You can cook this chicken and dressing on the stove-top, too if you don’t own an Instant Pot or multi-cooker yet.
 Fortunately, my good friend, author Kristy Bernardo, sent me her newest cookbook Cooking from Frozen in Your Instant Pot.

 Inspired by the success of her first cookbook Weeknight Cooking with Your Instant Pot, Kristy went a step further to provide more cooking convenience to home cooks like you and me.
 I never knew I could cook frozen meats in an Instant Pot, get immediate, fast results and achieve a delicious, wholesome meal in nearly half the time it would take.
 In her new cookbook, Kristy explained she knew how we all struggle with defrosting and cooking from frozen meat and vegetables and hope to have dinner on the table on time before the children start whining.

 “Planning ahead to thaw something that morning or the night before doesn’t happen as often as we’d like.
 But the Instant Pot changes that.”
 Kristy was right.
 I myself have forgotten on many occasions to take out the meat before leaving for work so that I could cook right away as soon as I got home.
 This only happens in a perfect world.

 Aside from being able to cook frozen chicken straight into the Instant Pot, I was attracted to the mango in the ingredients.
 If you know me, you know mangoes are my favorite fruit.
 It is the national fruit of the Philippines.
 I am delighted that mangoes are now available nearly all year long – whether fresh or frozen here in America.
 In the Philippines, mangoes are available longer than what used to be mango season from May to July.
 I plan to make this salad again which will go well with the range of flavors in Filipino food.